sangle7/security-api-solutions/QuickStarts/Node/README.md

 5) Execute "node app.js" to start the server

 ## Additional Resources
-For additional informaiton on using Microsoft Graph or the Microsoft Graph Security API, please visit <https://docs.microsoft.com/graph/api/resources/security-api-overview>
+For additional information on using Microsoft Graph or the Microsoft Graph Security API, please visit <https://docs.microsoft.com/graph/api/resources/security-api-overview>

 ## Copyright
 Copyright (c) 2018 Microsoft.
 All rights reserved.